M3-R4: PROGRAMMING AND PROBLEM SOLVING THROUGH ‘C’ LANGUAGE

 suitable loops.
 Make use of pointers if necessary.

 b) Write a ‘C’ function to calculate matrix C such that C=A+B Use suitable loops.
-Make use of
+Make use of pointers if necessary

 c) Write a ‘C’ program to call the above two functions and print Matrix C suitably.
 Write suitable